sunnymatt/reembrace/README.md

 ## Project requirements
 This project requires `npm`.
 Upon downloading, please install the requirements by running `npm install` in the root folder.

+## Server-side
+The server-side app runs on Node.js with a MongoDB database.
+Run "node server.js" in the root folder to get the server up and running.

+## Front-end
+The front-end admin dashboard is in ReactJS. `cd` to the client folder and run `yarn start` to initialize the client.
+If in WSL, run `BROWSER=none yarn start` instead.